apple/ml-cvnets/docs/source/en/models/classification/README-resnet.md

-# Training Classification Models on the ImageNet dataset

-## Training ResNets on the ImageNet dataset
+# Training ResNets on the ImageNet dataset

 Single node 8-GPU training of `ResNet-50` with `simple training recipe` can be done using below command: